 You might be left feeling a tad guilty, while your partner might use his sacrifice as an excuse to gaslight you in the future.
 He might even throw this sacrifice in your face when you are being given a chance to be promoted and relocated to another city.

-Setting healthy boundaries in a relationship means you are able to make decisions to benefit yourself, decisions that mean progress for you.
+Setting healthy boundaries in a relationship means you can make decisions to benefit yourself, decisions that mean progress for you.
 It doesn’t mean you are being selfish it’s the basic survival of the fittest.

 Now, every person is different, and the boundaries will vary from person to person.
 Here are some healthy boundaries to set in a relationship.